EU Brexit negotiator Michel Barnier has coronavirus

 Michel Barnier, the European Commission's chief negotiator for the future relationship with Britain after Brexit, says he has been infected with the coronavirus

-BRUSSELS -- Michel Barnier, the European Union's chief negotiator for the bloc's future relationship with Britain after Brexit, says he has been infected with the coronavirus.
+BRUSSELS -- Michel Barnier, the European Union's chief negotiator for the bloc's future relationship with Britain after Brexit, has been infected with the new coronavirus.

-The 69-year-old Barnier said in a Twitter message on Thursday that he is doing well with a good morale.
+The 69-year-old Barnier said in a Twitter video message Thursday that he is doing well and has a good morale.

-"I am following all the necessary instructions, as is my team," Barnier said.
+"I am following all the necessary instructions, as is my team," Barnier said from his home, where he has been confined.
 “For all those affected already, and for all those currently in isolation, we will get through this together.”

+Barnier's announcement prompted a series of good wishes messages, including from European Commission President Ursula von der Leyen and EU Council President Charles Michel.

 Although Britain left the political institutions of the EU on Jan.
 31, it remains part of the bloc’s tariff-free single market and customs union until the end of this year.

-British Prime Minister Boris Johnson has said he wants a comprehensive trade deal completed this year.
-The Conservative leader says he won’t seek an extension to the country’s current transition period, insisting that 11 months is more than enough time to secure a wide-ranging deal with the EU for goods and services.
+Johnson has said he wants a comprehensive trade deal completed this year.
+The Conservative leader said he won’t seek an extension to the country’s current transition period, insisting that 11 months is more than enough time to secure a wide-ranging deal with the EU for goods and services.

 Under the terms of Britain’s departure from the EU, the country can request a one-time extension to the transition for up two years.